Good food changes lives and communities.

 The name “Good Food Centre” was inspired by the Good Food Principles developed by Community Food Centres Canada.
 These are a set of principles to guide organizations who fight poverty and food insecurity and help organizations across the country coordinate their efforts and learn from one other.
 To hold ourselves accountable to these principles, we became a Good Food Organization member in 2015 and, as part of our membership, regularly evaluate how well we are realizing the five Good Food Principles.

 Providing access to food is only the start to improving health and restoring dignity to folks who have been marginalized by income inequality.
 Along with emergency food and supplies, we offer cooking classes, financial counseling and referrals to other important services in the community.

-Government contributes roughly 10% of the cost of running the Good Food Centre.
-It’s people in the community like you keep our shelves stock through donations of food and money.
+Government funding only supplies 10% of the cost of running the Good Food Centre.
+It is people in the community like you keep our shelves stock through donations of food and money.